tomwassenberg/certbot-ocsp-fetcher/README.md

 - `-h, --help`\
   Print the correct usage of the tool.

+- `-l, --no-color`\
+  Do not use colored text output.
+This applies to both stdout and stderr.
+By default, the tool's output might use color, as long as none of the following conditions are true:
+    - no TTY is attached to the file descriptor in question
+    - [`$NO_COLOR`] is set
+    - `$TERM` is set to `dumb`

 - `-n NAME, --cert-name=NAME`\
   Specify the name of the certificate lineage(s) (as used by Certbot) that you want to process.
 Express multiple lineages by delimiting these with a comma,